CamFlow/website/content/installation/vagrant.md

 {{% block warn %}}
 Running virtual machines is resource consuming.
 Please, make sure the host has sufficient resource to do so (disk space, RAM, CPU etc.).
 {{% /block %}}

-## After Reboot

-When booting a VM after successful provisioning, ensure that the CamFlow kernel is chosen in the [GRUB](https://www.gnu.org/software/grub/) menu.